Skip to main content

 • Discord: Best for live interactions and quick questions about hub development

-• Discourse: Great for discussing ideas, suggesting improvements, or asking detailed questions
+• GitHub Issues: Use for bug reports and feature requests. also great for discussing ideas, suggesting improvements, or asking detailed questions

 Getting Started